 Centralized training is provided through the Operations Personnel and Training Department, which is charged with developing, conducting and maintaining training programs for the benefit of all of the Company's operating entities.
 It is also responsible for ensuring that training programs are both consistent and effective.
 The Company's training facility includes state-of-the-art equipment and instruction aids, including a full bridge wheelhouse simulator, a working towboat, two tank barges and a tank barge simulator for tankermen training.
-During 2012, approximately 3,026 certificates were issued for the completion of courses at the training facility, of which 1,266 were USCG approved classes and the balance were employee development and Company required classes, including Leadership, Safety by Choice and Defensive Driving.
+During 2013, approximately 3,375 certificates were issued for the completion of courses at the training facility, of which 1,450 were USCG approved classes and the balance were employee development and Company required classes, including Leadership, Safety by Choice and Defensive Driving.

 Quality.
-Kirby Inland Marine and Kirby Ocean Transport have made a substantial commitment to the implementation, maintenance and improvement of Quality Assurance Systems in compliance with the International Quality Standard, ISO 9001 and are currently certified.
-Kirby Offshore Marine is certified under ABS HSQE.
-These Quality Assurance Systems and HSQE certification have enabled both shore and vessel personnel to effectively manage the changes which occur in the working environment.
-In addition, such Quality Assurance Systems and ABS HSQE certification have enhanced the Company's safety and environmental performance.
+Kirby Inland Marine has made a substantial commitment to the implementation, maintenance and improvement of Quality Assurance Systems in compliance with the International Quality Standard, ISO 9001.
+Kirby Offshore Marine is certified under ABS ISM standards.
+These Quality Assurance Systems and certification have enabled both shore and vessel personnel to effectively manage the changes which occur in the working environment, as well as enhancing the Company's safety and environmental performance.